GNS3 Alternative

 Iterate in Natural Language

 "Flap the R2-R3 link and show me the convergence" or "add a second BGP peer with MED manipulation."
-Multi-turn iteration across all devices without rewriting CLI.
+Multi-turn iteration across all devices without rewriting CLI — or SSH into any device and work the classic GNS3 way.

 Everything You Built in GNS3 — And More